wp-plugins/active-directory-integration/readme.txt

 = 1.1.5 =
 * ADD: LDAP paging support for Bulk Import on PHP 5.4.0 so more than 1000 users per group can be imported.
 (Issue #0058.
 Thanks to billrod for the bug report.)
+* ADD: Addes new attribute type "cn" for user meta.
+(Feature Request by Réda Sehili.)
 * Fix: Added network_timeout setting to wpmu settings.
 * Fix: Bulk Import didn't work correctly if account suffix is appended to username.
 (Issue #0076.
 Thanks to Stephen Rice for the bug report.)
 * Change: Moved class BulkSyncBackADIntegrationPlugin() from syncback.php to BulkSyncBackADIntegrationPlugin.class.php (Recommendation by nic0tin.
 Issue #0075.)